cloydlau/json-editor-vue/README.md

 > ⚠ kebab-case is required for tag & prop name when using from CDN

-### Binding value difference between `svelte-jsoneditor` and `json-editor-vue`
+### Binding value difference between 'svelte-jsoneditor' and 'json-editor-vue'

-- `svelte-jsoneditor`: An object contains a stringified JSON or a parsed JSON, will do `JSON.parse` when passing as a stringified JSON.
+- 'svelte-jsoneditor': An object contains a stringified JSON or a parsed JSON, will do `JSON.parse` when passing as a stringified JSON.
-- `json-editor-vue`: JSON itself.
+- 'json-editor-vue': JSON itself.
 What users see is what users get.

-If you prefer the behavior of `svelte-jsoneditor`:
+If you prefer the behavior of 'svelte-jsoneditor':

 ```html
 <JsonEditorVue